digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

 Scala bindings
 ##############

+The Scala bindings are deprecated as of 2020-10-14.

 This page provides a basic Scala programmer's introduction to working with DAML Ledgers, using the Scala programming language and the **Ledger API**.